 This is their dominion - their right to self-advocacy

 and the governance of body and soul.

-We are fortunate for the gifts that Native women bring forth to the global community and the essence of their being on both the evolution of our nations and on humanity overall.
+We are fortunate for the gifts that Indigenous and all BIPOC women bring forth to the global community and the essence of their being on both the evolution of our nations and on humanity overall.

 The Universe is aware and reciprocates,

 The mission will start with us, Body and Soul Sovereignty United.

 Body and Soul Sovereignty, United

 We Support Self-Advocacy in the Health of Indigenous Women